- Academic Advising

 After three consecutive years of non-attendance at ASU, an undergraduate student may request academic amnesty for a course or courses in one or more semesters.
 If a student requests amnesty for a course in a given semester, all courses within that semester with a grade of IF, F, TF or D must be included in the request.
 The request will be reviewed after the student has completed at least one semester since being readmitted to ASU.
 The student must complete nine credits and earn a GPA of 2.0 for the request to be approved.

 Academic progress of all degree-seeking students is monitored each semester.
 Satisfactory Academic Progress (SAP) requires all officially admitted degree-seeking students, enrolled in courses applicable to an eligible program of study at Adams State University, to maintain progress to degree completion.
 The SAP policy ensures all degree-seeking students are making progress to complete an eligible program of study through regular qualitative and quantitative monitoring of completion of degree requirements.
+The SAP policy includes both academic and financial aid repercussions for students who fail to meet requirements.

 ACT Credit in Advance for English

 Students in good academic standing may broaden and deepen their educational experience by auditing courses.
 Auditing permits a student to attend a course without being required to complete exams and assignments.
 It is the university’s intent, however, that auditing be a serious commitment on the part of the student and not disrupt the student’s progress toward a degree.
 Careful consultation with the student’s academic advisor is recommended.
-Physical education (activity) courses are exempt from auditing.

 Music (activity) courses available for auditing purposes require the permission of the instructor.
 Contact the Department of Music for more information.